Easy Beef and Cabbage Shepherd’s Pie

 Making the Potatoes

-- Add the potatoes to a pot of cold salted water.2 pounds russet potatoes
+- Add the potatoes to a pot of cold salted water.2 pounds russet potatoes, Water + 1 tbsp salt for potatoes

 - Bring water to a boil and cook the potatoes for about 20 to 25 minutes more, or until tender.